sagemath/trac_to_gh/Issue 7443.md

 # Issue 7443: List all categories in the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7443

 Original creator: nthiery